SenpaiKirigaia/Data-analyzer/README.md

 url = 'https://api.example.com'
 ```

+## Alternative installation
+1. Clone directory to "C:\Users\your_name\mitra\log-analyzer".
+2. Run install.bat
+3. Change directory for monitoring in the log.bat and run it
 ## Usage
-1. Modify the `log_analyzer.py` file to specify the path of the log file you wish to monitor.
+1. Modify the `log_analyzer.py` file to specify the path of the directory with log files you wish to monitor.
 2. Run `log_analyzer.py`:

     ```sh
-    python log_analyzer.py /path/to/your/file.txt
+    python log_analyzer.py /path/to/your/directory
     ```
 3. The script will start monitoring the log file for any changes and process new data as it comes in.